-We believe firmly in the future of sales and trading and that there is no place in finance that offers the work / life balance of S&T while still paying extremely well.
+I believe firmly in the future of sales and trading and that there is no place in finance that offers the work / life balance of S&T while still paying extremely well.

 If you’re at all interested in breaking into sales and trading, this course was created for you.
-We hope to hear from you soon.

 P.S. – If the option with the mock interview is currently sold out, it’s because I don’t have enough spare time to do interviews over the next week or two.
 You can feel free to send me an e-mail if you’d like to be placed on the waitlist.